robertz/jasper/posts/getting-started.md

 The build is triggered by hitting the build URL, http://127.0.0.1:60783/manage/build for example.
 If successful you should see a message like `Build completed in 534 ms.`The build process builds a list of all pages, posts, and tags and calls each one using `cfhttp`; the resulting HTML is then written to disk.
 This process also generates an RSS 2.0 XML feed for your posts.

-This is process is handled in `ManageService.generateStaticContent()`
+This is process is handled in `ManageService.generateStaticContent()` and `ManageService.generateFeedXml`.

 **Content Pages**